 Encourage your team members to make room for creativity daily.
 Many successful leaders take an hour a day to think.
 For example, Bill Gates takes ‘’think weeks’’ where twice a year, he goes by himself to a cabin in the woods with the purpose of thinking.

 In your team, creativity can be developed in different forms.
 Debates and creativity sessions are a great way, but also teaching each member that taking time to think and doing other enriching activities opens the door for new ideas.

 Build Your Creative Leadership Team

 Creative leadership is a philosophy (and strategy) that helps leaders to encourage creativity and innovation in their teams.
-These practical tips can serve you as a guideline to build a collaborative team that can thrive and adapt to all kinds of changes and technologies with original and diverse approaches.
+These practical tips can serve as a guideline for building a collaborative team that can thrive and adapts to all kinds of changes and technologies with original and diverse approaches.

 What Does Creative Leadership Mean to You?